TandemCreativeDev/prompt-builder/PROCESS.md

 1. **Iterate:** Share your project idea, requirements or output with AI and build a specification through iterative questioning.
 You can prompt AI to ask targeted questions to help develop detailed requirements.
 2. **Question:** Review AI's requirements summary, identify gaps, and refine the specification through follow-up questions.
-3. **Create:** Combine AI insights with your ideas to create a final spec in plain text format.
+3. **Review/Create:** Review the generated code, understand it.
+When necessary, combine AI insights with your ideas to create a final spec in plain text format.
 If AI has presented 10 solutions, you come up with the 11th.
 4. **Explain:** Present the specification to stakeholders/team members, emphasising its clear foundation and alignment with Unix principles (if applicable).

 The phases are: